datalad-handbook/book/docs/usecases/external_collaboration.rst

 The XYZ-Lab is happy that such a valuable dataset exists and is eager to give credit and co-authorship to collaborators in the ABC-Lab.
 The ABC-Lab is happy that someone else is interested in using their data and appreciates the possibility of another publication with lab-members as co-authors.

-However, the legal department in ABC's institute steps in: The data can not be shared with anyone outside as this would be a privacy violation.
+However, the legal department in ABC's institute steps in: The data can not be shared with anyone outside the ABC-Lab as this would be a privacy violation.
-The data contains potentially identifying or personal information of the patients it was collected from.
+The data contain potentially identifying or personal information of the patients they were collected from.

-With such legal problems, the promising collaboration ceases before it even started, the data remains unused, and an interesting research question unanswered.
+With such legal problems, the promising collaboration ceases before it even started, the data remain unused, and an interesting research question remains unanswered.

 The DataLad Approach
 ^^^^^^^^^^^^^^^^^^^^

-Scientists take their participants' privacy very seriously, and everyone is well aware that certain data can not leave the institute's computational premises.
+Scientists take their participants' privacy very seriously, and everyone is well aware that certain data can not leave the host institute's computational premises.
 Nevertheless, valuable data can be made accessible without providing direct access.
 To enable data analysis by others without disclosing private information researchers can make use of DataLad.

 In order to *develop* analysis scripts that can analyze the data, the actual sensitive data is not needed.
 A mock dataset that has the same structural layout and the same file names as the original dataset can already be sufficient information to create a working script.
-Therefore, the ABC-lab shares a mock dataset with its collaborators that does not contain sensitive information.
+Therefore, the ABC-Lab shares a mock dataset with its collaborators that does not contain sensitive information.
 In the simplest case, this can be achieved by not making the annexed data available and thus providing only file names and availability information without content.
 If certain properties of the data are relevant to develop analyses (for example because they don't follow a common standard or can't be anticipated otherwise for the external collaborators [#f1]_), simulated data with relevant properties can replace the actual file content.

 Collaborators can install this dataset as a subdataset in their own analysis datasets, and develop their code against the layout and potentially mock-content.
 This ensures that the script is adjusted to the actual file names and works "out-of-the-box".

-Afterwards, this dataset is given back to the ABC-lab.
+Afterwards, the dataset with the analysis script is given back to the ABC-Lab.
-They can review the provided code and exchange the mock dataset with the original, sensitive data.
+The ABC-Lab can then review the provided code and exchange the mock dataset with the original, sensitive data.
 With this, they can run the code provided by the collaborator such that sensitive data stays within their institute.
-All results computed from this are aggregated into their collaborator's dataset.
+All results computed from this analysis are aggregated into the external collaborator's dataset.
 Upon completion, only the results, not the sensitive input data, are pushed back.

 .. find-out-more:: Advice for the provider of sensitive data

-   When providing data in a remote analysis, the data provider should make an effort for external collaborators' computations to succeed in their own interest: In an ideal, smooth case, the data provider only reviews and runs the code, and doesn't need to spent time debugging.
+   When providing *data* in a remote analysis, the data provider should make an effort for external collaborators' computations to succeed in their own interest: In an ideal, smooth case, the data provider only reviews and runs the code, and doesn't need to spent time debugging.
    For this, the following pieces of advice can help:

    * If you can, make use of applicable organizational standards in your field.
 The more predictable your data layout, the easier it is to develop code against it.
    * Document relevant information about the data.
-This could be variable names and data ranges in tabular files, values used to denote missing data or other special cases, etc. Use your own analyses scripts for insights: Is there anything you adjust for?
-Maybe you can even share own scripts for guidance.
+This could be variable names and data ranges in tabular files, values used to denote missing data or other special cases, etc. Use your own analysis scripts for insights: Is there anything you adjust for?
+Maybe you can even share your own scripts for guidance.
    * A middle ground between keeping all data inaccessible and creating simulated data is to keep all real data inaccessible but add a "dummy" data point (e.g., a phantom scan or other example data) that is always publicly accessible.
    * Document relevant information about the compute environment.
 What would the external collaborator need to pay attention to?
 Is there specific architecture the code needs to be compatible with (e.g., GPUs?).
 Is there a specific container solution (e.g., Docker, Singularity) you can or wish to receive?

 .. find-out-more:: Advice for the external collaborator

-   When providing code in a remote analysis, the external collaborator should make the execution as easy as possible for the data provider.
+   When providing *code* in a remote analysis, the external collaborator should make the execution as easy as possible for the data provider.
    For this, the following pieces of advice can help:

    * Write clean and well-documented code to make a pre-execution review simple.
    * Write your code as generic as you can: If the data follows data organization standards, make use of existing tools that understand the standard (e.g., for data ingestion).
    * Provide detailed information about the required software, or, even better, provide a :term:`software container` that contains it.
 See the chapter :ref:`chapter_containersrun` on why and how.
    * Make your code portable: Use relative paths instead of absolute paths, define all necessary environment variables in your code, and test your code and software on a different computer to rule out that anything on your particular system is required for the code execution to succeed.
-   * If your analysis shall run on specific data, either write your code to automatically "do the right thing", or provide detailed instructions how the computation shall be done.
+   * If your analysis shall run on specific data, either write your code to automatically "do the right thing", or provide detailed instructions on how the computation shall be done.

 Toy Example
 ^^^^^^^^^^^